Feng Shui Basics

 The Bottom Line

 Feng shui good luck works best when the home feels more ready, more alive, and less blocked.
-A clear entry, healthy life, warmer light, and one meaningful detail usually go farther than a shelf full of lucky cures.
+A clear entry, healthy life, warmer light, and one meaningful detail go farther than a shelf full of lucky cures.

 Found this helpful?
 Save it for later.